lulzzz/GooberEats/README.md

 ###### Version History

+**v1.0R - July 12, 2020**
+- MVP reached.
+First complete release ready, will be submitting to Google Play Store as soon as possible.
+- Added activity indicator upon search query submit.
+- Fixed [bug](https://github.com/robertjnielsen/GooberEats/issues/9) that caused initial result to not exist, though subsequent queries were successful.
+Cause was determined to be in device location collection.

 **v0.6d - July 11, 2020**
 - ResultPage 100% complete (MVP).
 - ResultPage includes button to open result in native device map application.